IBM/z_ansible_collections_samples/zos_concepts/templates/submit_job_template/README.md

 ansible-playbook -i inventories submit_templates.yml
 ```

-More information about Jinja2 templates can be found
+More information about Jinja templates can be found
 [in its official documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/).

 # Changelog